2. Gil v. Winn-Dixie Stores, Inc., 2017 U.S. Dist. LEXIS 90204, (S.D. Fla. June 12, 2017)

 What more should my Florida company do?

-Although the Department of Justice did not provide businesses with clear guidance, Florida court decisions have put Florida companies on notice that these lawsuits are viable.
+Although the Department of Justice did not provide businesses in Jacksonville, or Tampa or Orlando or Miami with clear guidance, Florida court decisions have put Florida companies on notice that these lawsuits are viable.
+The lawsuits are even hitting small businesses on the Treasure Coast, in Stuart, Port Saint Lucie and Vero Beach.

 A Florida company may want to review the WCAG 2.0 AA Guidelines (available here)